linux-test-project/ltp/README.md

 It's a good idea to test patches on GitHub Actions before posting to mailing list.
 Our GitHub Actions setup covers various architectures and distributions in order to make sure LTP compiles cleanly on most common configurations.
-For testing you need to just to push your changes to your own LTP fork on GitHub.
+For testing you need to just push your changes to your own LTP fork on GitHub.